ndrean/z-html/README.md

 When a node is NOT attached to any document, you must manually destroy it.

 > Very few functions that return strings point to internal `lexbor` memory.
 The `nodeName()` function can be usesd if it is immediately disposed.
-If you need to store it, use `nodeNameOwned()` instead.
+If you need to store it, use `nodeName()` instead.

 ## Chunk Parsing vs Fragment Parsing